Dudu Myeni: Zondo Commission

 In 2019 the former chief financial officer of SAA, Phumeza Nhantsi, gave testimony at the Zondo Commission of Inquiry into Allegations of State Capture implicating Myeni in illegal activities when Myeni was chairperson of SAA.
-On 5 November 2020 she repeatedly revealed the identity of a secret state witness, in violation of the terms set by the Commission.
+On 5 November 2020, she repeatedly revealed the identity of a secret state witness, in violation of the terms set by the commission.
 This resulted in Judge Zondo requesting that criminal charges be laid against Myeni.

-On January 4 2022, Part 1 of the Zondo Commission Report was published.
+On 4 January 2022, Part 1 of the Zondo Commission Report was published.
 It recommended that Myeni be charged with corruption and fraud due to her activities at SAA.

+Myeni was arrested on fraud and corruption charges in September 2023.